CVE-2023-53933: Unrestricted Upload of File with Dangerous Type in s9y Serendipity

 Technical Analysis

-CVE-2023-53933 is a remote code execution (RCE) vulnerability identified in Serendipity version 2.4.0, a PHP-based content management system.
-The vulnerability arises from an unrestricted file upload flaw in the media upload endpoint, which allows authenticated users to upload files with dangerous types, specifically PHP files with a .phar extension.
-The .phar (PHP Archive) files can contain serialized PHP objects that, when deserialized, can trigger execution of arbitrary PHP code.
-Because the upload functionality does not properly validate or restrict the file types, attackers can upload malicious .phar files containing system command payloads.
-Once uploaded, these files can be accessed or executed on the server, leading to arbitrary command execution with the privileges of the web server process.
-The vulnerability requires authentication but no user interaction beyond that, and the attack complexity is low due to the lack of effective file type restrictions.
-The CVSS 4.0 score of 8.7 reflects the high impact on confidentiality, integrity, and availability, with network attack vector and no user interaction needed.
-Although no exploits are currently known in the wild, the vulnerability poses a significant risk to any organization using Serendipity 2.4.0, especially those exposing the media upload endpoint to authenticated users.
-The lack of available patches or official mitigations increases the urgency for organizations to implement compensating controls.
+CVE-2023-53933 affects Serendipity version 2.4.0, a PHP-based content management system.
+The vulnerability arises from an insufficient validation of uploaded files at the media upload endpoint, allowing authenticated users to upload files with dangerous types, specifically PHP files with a .phar extension.
+PHAR (PHP Archive) files can contain serialized PHP objects and executable PHP code, which when processed by the server, can lead to remote code execution (RCE).
+Because the upload endpoint does not properly restrict or sanitize file types, attackers can embed system command payloads within these .phar files.
+Once uploaded, these files can be invoked or executed by the server, granting attackers the ability to run arbitrary commands with the privileges of the web server process.
+The vulnerability requires authentication but no user interaction beyond that, and the attack vector is network accessible.
+The CVSS 4.0 vector indicates low attack complexity, no user interaction, and high impact on confidentiality, integrity, and availability.
+Although no exploits are currently known in the wild, the nature of the vulnerability makes it a critical risk for servers running the affected version, especially those exposed to the internet.

 Potential Impact